sarim0703/demo/README.md

 # demo
-A demo of creating and using repo
+A demo of creating and using repo.